hicommonwealth/commonwealth/knowledge_base/Environment-Variables.md

 Default value:?

-Description: Required to use the `emit-webhook` script to send Telegram webhooks.
+Description: Connects to the CommonWebhooksDev Telegram Bot.
+Required to use the `emit-webhook` script to send Telegram webhooks.
+More info at [Webhooks.md](./Webhooks.md).

 ## TEST_ENV